wallarm/awesome-nginx-security/README.md

 ## WAF for Kubernetes.
 Protect Cloud Native Apps

-- [WAF for Kubernetes](https://wallarm.com/solutions/waf-for-kubernetes/) - Deploy WAF in Kubernetes on Ingeress Controller or as a sidecr proxy
+- [WAF for Kubernetes](https://wallarm.com/solutions/waf-for-kubernetes/) - Deploy WAF in Kubernetes on Ingeress Controller or as a sidecar proxy

 ## Bot mitigation / Anti-scrapping / Account take-over prevention